purveeagrawal7/NodeJS/README.md

 # NodeJS
 Creating a script that will take a JSON object and import the JSON path for the corresponding values

-let my object is as below:
+let the object is as below:

 let obj  = {
   name: "Purvee Agrawal",